blockworks-bv/react-native-mnemonic/README.md

-# react-native-mnemonic-key
+# react-native-mnemonic

-This library provides `RNMnemonicKey`, a native Android and iOS implementation of Terra.js's `MnemonicKey`, made available for React Native.
+This library provides `RNMnemonicKey`, a native Android and iOS implementation based on Terra.js's `MnemonicKey`, made available for React Native.
 This significantly improves performance and compatibility in mobile apps.

 ## Installation